 You will be constructing your new lathe out of a mix of locally sourced, kiln dried hard and softwoods, and from recently felled local greenwood.
 We choose to use a mix of kiln dried and green timber to minimise the amount of movement or shrinkage in the finished lathe, this keeps everything nice and tight and square and allows for a less frustrating turning experience.

 There will be lots of time for you to develop and practise new skills, both joinery/construction skills and bowl turning skills.
-Whilst the main focus of the workshop will be about process and safe technique, you should still look forward to producing at least the first bowl off your new lathe to take home with you at the end of the four days.
+Whilst the main focus of the workshop will be about process and safe technique, you should still look forward to producing at least the first bowl off your new lathe to take home with you at the end of the four or five days.
 This will be a perfect sized bowl for you to eat your breakfast out of every morning, or your hot soup at lunch or your curry at the end of the day!
 By the end of this workshop you should feel confident to be able to continue your turning journey at home on your new lathe.

 This is quite a physically and mentally demanding workshop.
 There will be plenty of breaks and stops to talk about process and technique but a reasonable level of fitness is required to make sure you get the most out of the four days.

 Please remember that your new lathe, although transportable, is a serious piece of kit – you will not be able to take it home with you if you are planning to travel by public transport!
 This should not discourage you from attending though, there are options available should you need them but you will need to discuss this with us beforehand.

 To be held in our farmhouse workshop in Dundraw, Cumbria.